bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 2: 00:23:42

 Yeah, which are we did an episode about it.
-But the bottom line is you instead of telling somebody else what your addresses are, you ask them for sort of a summary of the block, a filter of the block, and you download these summaries, which are much shorter than blocks, And then based on that, you're able to calculate whether or not that block has any transaction that pays you.
+But the bottom line is you instead of telling somebody else what your addresses are, you ask them for sort of a summary of the block, a filter of the block, and you download these summaries, which are much shorter than blocks.
+And then based on that, you're able to calculate whether or not that block has any transaction that pays you.
 Or at least guess.
 You might be wrong in the sense that there can be false positives.
 So once you think there's a transaction for you, you download the actual block.